 SMEs are having to invest in new technology, such as IT asset management platforms.
 These platforms help them manage existing technology.
 It’s no wonder that SMEs are struggling to cope with the seemingly relentless pace of change.

 Moving to the Cloud can help small businesses achieve increased scalability and flexibility.
 However, its adoption can present significant challenges.
 This is a situation where experienced and committed leadership is needed to help manage change effectively.
-SMEs often require guidance to implement strategies and utilize new technologies more efficiently.
+SMEs often require guidance to implement strategies and utilise new technologies more efficiently.

 Conclusion